BaronAWC/PotatoController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Notes.md

 1 cm -> 17
 TODO:
-- add software limits for pivot (make it run to position)
+- add software limits for pivot so that it doesnt go past 42 in. in horizontal pivot position
-- add way to start pivot at specific point each time
+- make constants
 - be able to tell what degree of rotation pivot is at based on position
 - fix encoder distance for auto driving (currently always reports 0 for driving sideways; maybe look at individual motors?)
 - test autonomous